 - Early American by Minwax

 As far as the type of paint we get, we typically buy the Behr Premium Plus Ultra paint from Home Depot and have been super happy with it.
-Don’t forget to click below for my Paint Sheen Quick-Reference Guide!
-It’ll be a huge help when deciding what sheen to buy when you’re getting ready to paint.

 I would love to see if you decide to use any of these colors in your home!
 Let me know your favorite farmhouse paint colors in the comments? 🙂